Most SEO audits have two things in common:

-Site Explorer > Enter domain > Explore > Organic search > Competing domains
+Site Explorer > Enter domain > Organic search > Competing Domains.

 The report will show sites where we found a big overlap in keyword rankings with your domain.

-Now I’ll head over to the Content Gap report and enter those 3 competitors.
+Now I’ll head over to the Content Gap report and enter those three competitors.

-Site Explorer > Enter domain > Explore > Organic search > Content gap > Enter competitors > Show keywords
+Site Explorer > enter domain > Organic search > Content gap > enter competitors > Show keywords

-I’ve set the volume filter to show keywords with maximum search volume of 20,000.
-That way we’ll filter out branded searches and other keywords that it won’t be worth our while targeting.
+That way we’ll filter out branded searches and other keywords that won’t be worth targeting.

 So how will that help to increase search traffic?

-Last year we deleted over 200 low performing posts from the Ahrefs blog and quickly saw a nice increase in our search traffic.
+A couple of years ago, we deleted over 200 low-performing posts from the Ahrefs blog and quickly saw a nice increase in our search traffic.

-- Otherwise, delete them from your site and 301 redirect the URL to a relevant page
+- Otherwise, delete them and redirect (301) the URL to a relevant page.

 Be very careful when taking a knife to your site.